BigPolarBear1/factorization/README.md

 This uses the number theory from the paper and full quadratics.
 It will succeed if two distinct roots for the same coefficient produce the same results mod N.
 I'm still trying to figure out how to sieve this somehow.

 Update: Made some further simplifications.
 So if it finds a smooth by sieving the full quadratic polynomial... then we simply check zx^2-yx+nk=a, where we use the same z, y, n and a, and check if another root solution can be found for some k value.
+Now this is starting to look a lot better!
+However, as an algorithm, we dont just want to check every k value.. since these values will increasingly become larger as the modulus size goes up.
+But we have figured out a lot of the modular number theory behind these quadatics.. so next I'm going to try and precompute some datastructure from which we can then hopefully pull a correct k value instead.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------